• Home

 Amenities at both resorts were very similar.

-Each has complimentary wifi (Shades of Green’s is not very strong or dependable in the guest rooms), flat screen TV’s, mini fridge, coffee maker that uses pods, a safe, iron and ironing board, toiletries, hair dryer, and luggage rack.
+Each has complimentary wifi (Shades of Green’s is not very strong or dependable in the guest rooms), flat screen TV’s, mini fridge, coffee maker that uses coffee pods, a safe, iron and ironing board, toiletries, hair dryer, and luggage rack.

 Both resorts had receptacles for recycling.